gaetbout/starknet-array-manipulation/README.md

 # TODO

- - Removing
-    * First occurence of
-    * Last occurence of
  - Flatten?
  - Support of structure in a generic way?

-**Don't hesitate to request me any feature that could be missing or ping me when there is the support for structure**
+**Don't hesitate to request me any feature that could be missing or ping me whenever there is the support for returning structure (with felt\*)**

 # Detailed description